 But in my work I have also seen the toll of traumatic loss.
 Losing a loved one – by any means – is often painful.
 Even when it’s expected and one has had time to prepare, it can weigh heavy on the hearts and minds of those left behind.
 But losing one to traumatic death, whether through terrorism where many people are taken at one time or an individual shooting, can leave an even bigger hole for the survivor.

 When people lose a loved one due to violent causes such as terrorism, homicide and fatal accidents, they must contend not only with the distress of separation but with the pain associated with the circumstances surrounding the death.
 They feel cheated or robbed.
 They often replay the senselessness or violence of their loss over and over in their mind.

-through complicated grief and post-traumatic loss is to find sense or benefit in the experience.
+Sometimes one path through complicated grief and post-traumatic loss is to find sense or benefit in the experience.
 Not an easy thing for sure.
 And typically the last thing most people want to do after the tragic death of a loved one is to attempt to rise above and make sense of their loss.
-But successful meaning-making in the early months of loss predicts well-being
+But successful meaning-making in the early months of loss predicts well-being years later.

 Unfortunately, despite these findings, we offer only limited attention to family members or close friends who lose loved ones by violent means.
 There’s still comparatively little research devoted to this population and its needs.
 And, in my opinion, society doesn’t give them much positive attention either.
 This is why I often refer to them as underserved victims.

 Anguished and questioning, traumatic loss survivors wonder how could this happen?
 How can they live without their loved one?
 Another haunting question that can prolong and complicate recovery is whether the person(s) who killed their loved one will go unpunished.
 All the things not said or said but regretted hinder recovery as well.
 It’s the unfinished business with the deceased that haunts a person and is one of the biggest risk factors for chronic, severe grief.